Step 4: Review your coverage and read your plan

 Hurricane and blizzard coverage

 Most plans won’t let you buy once a storm is named.
 Also, cancellation might not be covered if a storm obliterated your destination six months ago, and your plan may only cover storms that occurred within the last 30 days.

 Many plans will let you cancel your trip if there’s been a recent terrorist event at your location within a recent amount of days from you arriving, but what about fear of terrorism?
 Fear of travel is typically not covered, unless you consider a plan with Cancel for Any Reason.

-Like fear of terrorism, fear of contracting a disease is not typically a covered reason for cancelling a trip, again, unless you purchase a plan where you add Cancel For Any Reason.
+Like fear of terrorism, fear of contracting a disease is not a covered reason for cancelling a trip.
 Read your policy or call the travel insurance provider to make sure.